 "O'Neil is a polished storyteller with a breezy style."

---Marilyn Stasio in The Sunday New York Times
+– Marilyn Stasio in The Sunday New York Times Book Review

-Vincent H. OíNeil brings a wealth of life experience to his writing.
-He has served as a US Army officer, a consultant, a risk manager, an advertiser, and as an apprentice librarian.
+Vincent H. O'Neil brings a wealth of life experience to his writing.
+Over the years he has served as paratrooper, a consultant, a risk manager, and an apprentice librarian.

-A native of Massachusetts, he holds a Bachelor of Science from West Point and a Master of Arts in International Affairs from The Fletcher School of Law and Diplomacy.
-After writing in his spare time for many years, he won the St. Martinís Press "Malice Domestic" Writing Competition in 2005.
+A native of Massachusetts, he is a graduate of West Point and The Fletcher School.
+After writing in his spare time for many years, he won the St. Martin's Press "Malice Domestic" Writing Competition in 2005.

 His award-winning debut novel, Murder in Exile, was the first book in a mystery series featuring the background-checker Frank Cole.
-It was followed by Reduced Circumstances (2007) Exile Trust (2008) and Contest of Wills, which was released in 2010.
+It was followed by Reduced Circumstances, Exile Trust, and Contest of Wills.

-His newest mystery novel, Death Troupe, is the first book in a theater-based mystery series featuring playwright Jack Glynn and the unusual members of the Jerome Barron Players theater troupe.
+His mystery novel Death Troupe is the first book in a theater-based mystery series featuring playwright Jack Glynn and the unusual members of the Jerome Barron Players theater troupe.